dtomschitz/bingo-app/README.md

 ## Docker

 Further more the whole project can be started and run with `docker-compose up` which should be the preferred way to the run the whole project.
-This elimates the requirement to install the node modules locally as well as the global [Nrwl Nx](https://nx.dev/), [Deno](https://deno.land/) and [NodeJS](https://nodejs.org/) installation.
+This elimates the requirement to install the node modules locally as well as the global [Nrwl Nx](https://nx.dev/), [Deno](https://deno.land/), [MongoDB](https://www.mongodb.com/) and [NodeJS](https://nodejs.org/) installation.

+**For more detailed informations about how to start the frontend and backend take a look into the [Common Commands](#Common-Commands) section.**

 # Project Structure